Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 The Manor House’s lawns are the perfect spot for afternoon tea (or a cocktail or two)

-Bedrooms at The Manor House
+Manor House bedrooms

 We were first given a room right in the eaves of the hotel with a high ceiling, wooden timbers and sloping roof.
 It looked like a grand, classical room but still had all the modern luxuries of three TVs (one disguised as a mirror), roll-top bath, walk-in shower, Smart TV, brand new £300 Dyson Supersonic hairdryer and iPad detailing the hotel’s many charms as well as free wifi throughout.

-the manor house castle combe
+double bedroom at manor house castle combe

 Our room at the very top of the hotel